Saving money on your mortgage

 3. Make lump sum repayments.
 Using a windfall such as a tax return to pay a lump sum into your mortgage can make a big difference.
 It reduces the principal amount that the interest is calculated on, and means you pay less interest on your loan overall.
 Check out our Home loan calculator to work out how much you could save.

 4. Pay more.
-Paying just a little extra with each payment can save you a significant amount over time.
+Paying just a little more with each payment can save you a significant amount over time.
 You can use our Home loan calculator to chart the interest and time you’ll save on your mortgage.
-And when interest rates fall, if you maintain your existing payments, you’ll be effectively paying off extra with no apparent sacrifice.
+And when interest rates fall, if you decide to maintain your existing payments, you’ll be effectively paying off more of the principal with no apparent sacrifice.

 Talk to one of our expert lenders today about taking the Mortgage Check.
 Call 13 2224 or drop into any branch.